guguji666666/D4IOT/TSG/readme.md

     echo "The following paths exist:"
     for path in "${existing_paths[@]}"; do
-        echo "$path"                                # List each existing path done else
+        echo "$path"                                # List each existing path

+        # Copying files or directories to the destination directory
+        cp -r "$path" "$destination_directory/"      # Use cp -r for directories, omit for files done else
     echo "No valid paths exist."                    # Message if no paths are valid